avalon60/ctk_theme_builder/docs/UserGuide-3.2.md

 There is currently no method or theme property, to set disabled text colour for CTkLabel.
 When disabled, it currently defaults to what is presumably the underlying Tkinter default.
 An issue has been raised and it looks like a fix will be made available.

 #### CTkSlider Configure button_corner_radius
-An issue has been raised on the CustomTkinter, GITHub repository where CTkSlider.configure(button_corner_radius=...) is called
+An issue has been raised on the CustomTkinter GitHub repository where `CTkSlider.configure(button_corner_radius=...)` is called.

 *CTk 5.2.0: Exception encountered when configuring CTkSlider, button_corner_radius* #1790.
 A fix is pending.

-For the time being, adjustments to the button corner radius of CTkSlider, have no visual effect inside the geometry pup up.
+For the time being, adjustments to the button corner radius of CTkSlider have no visual effect inside the geometry pop-up.
 You can however set a value, save it and hit the *Refresh* button, to preview the effect in the *Preview Panel*.

 #### CTkSlider Configure button_length
 Adjusting the button length causes: